-There are as much as 60 jurisdictions, among members of the IF (Inclusive Framework).
-These jurisdictions have taken initiatives for a CbC reporting system commencing from 2016.
-On November 5th this year, the OECD brought out additional interpretative guidance relating to the country-by-country (CbC) reporting requirement with a view to help MNE Groups avoid common errors made in preparing CbC reports.
+There are as many as 60 jurisdictions among members of the IF (Inclusive Framework).
+These jurisdictions have taken initiatives for a CbC reporting system commencing in 2016.
+On November 5th this year, the OECD brought out additional interpretative guidance relating to the country-by-country (CbC) reporting requirement to help MNE Groups avoid common errors made in preparing CbC reports.

-This is likely to provide more certainty to tax administrations and the multinationals.
-A numbers of questions have been answered with respect to treatment of dividends received, operation of local filing, use of rounded amounts and information pertaining to source of data submitted.
+This is likely to provide more certainty to tax administrations and multinationals.
+Numbers of questions have been answered with respect to treatment of dividends received, operation of local filing, use of rounded amounts and information pertaining to source of data submitted.
 An exhaustive list of common errors has also been released which can be referred to on the OECD website.

 Some salient updates from the recent release:

 - The OECD has confirmed and reiterated that the dividends from “Revenue” were excluded from profit and loss statements before arriving at the final Income Tax figure.

 - Rounding off figures on the part of certain jurisdictions has been leading to distortions and inconstancies in the final report.
 In the new update, the OECD clarifies that a pre-determined policy be followed for a reasonable round-off computation.